lbmnky/MultidimensionalSpectroscopy.jl/README.md

 __Simulate coherent multidimensional spectroscopy signals from quantum mechanical models.__

+<mark>Note that examples are currently not working, due to transition from CMDS.jl to MultidimensionalSpectroscopy.jl</mark>

 ## Introduction

 The code relies primarily on [qojulia/QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl), which is well described [here](https://docs.qojulia.org/).
 Further helpful examples and functionalities are found the Python project [QuTiP](http://qutip.org/).